·

 He became absent-minded for a long time.
 Seeing that he had no intent of making a move, she then timidly passed over food to him: “Eat something.”

 The Daoist priest stilled, then finally began to eat.
-In a blink of an eye, he ate everything clean.
+In a blink of an eye, he ate everything.
 Once he finished eating, his complexion improved a great deal.
 Hugging her knees while squatting to the side, she laughed: “Watching you eat makes it feel so delicious.
 I’ve already forgotten the taste of food.
 Being a ghost is so monotonous, yet the ghost collectors still haven’t come.”

 He was silent.
 Then, as if he hadn’t spoken for a long time, his voice cracked a bit: “Thank you.”